cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial2.rst

    Example 1: LJ NVT               # Title
-   0         0                     # Integers describing how the input is read in and the style of coordinates, respectively 11.7452  0.00000  0.00000       # These lines describe the dimensions of the system in terms of lattice vectors, with 'x y z' components, respectively
+   0         0                     # Integers describing how the input is read in and the style of coordinates, respectively 11.7452  0.00000  0.00000       # These lines describe the system dimensions in terms of lattice vectors, with 'x y z' components, respectively
    0.00000  11.7452  0.00000       # Since our system is 3D, we need three basis vectors to fully describe it 0.00000  0.00000  11.7452       # In this case, the system is a cube with sides of length 11.7452 Angstroms NUMMOL 1 1                      # NUMMOL specifies the number of types of molecules followed by the number of each type.